 All support craft must carry a white "safety" barrel containing flares, first aid kit and reserve mobile phone, obtained from the Sailing Office.
-The Ctee Boat should have one which remains permanently on board.
+The Ctee Vessel should have one which remains permanently on board and marked "committee bost".

 The Sailing Committee will give advice or training on the handling and characteristics of club boats.
 This advice should be sought in advance.